QikTech/Beyond_Js/0024_Imperative_VS_Declarative_Programming.md

 + More code and complexity.
 + Higher chance of bugs due to mutable state and manual flow control.

-## Declarative Programming
+## ✨ Declarative Programming

 ### type of programming paradigm that describes what programs to be executed.
 Developers are more concerned with the answer that is received.
 It declares what kind of results we want and leave programming language aside focusing on simply figuring out how to produce them.

-## ✨ Declarative Programming

 + Focus: What you want to achieve, not how to do it.
 + You describe the desired outcome, and let the language/library figure out the steps.